tarof429/moka/docker-registry/README.md

-# Getting Ready for Spring
+# Docker registry

 ## Introduction

-In `lazy_sunday`, our deployments took an existing nginx images and modified the command line to produce different behaviors.
+In  this example, our deployments took an existing nginx images and modified the command line to produce different behaviors.
 In this example, we will create a docker image, push that to a docker registry which we will set up, and create a deployment that uses those images.
 This example is based on the video in the link below.
 The yamls we use are from https://github.com/justmeandopensource/docker.

 ## Start a basic docker registry